-Story Inc had designed a system they called “Whimbrels”, to be used on touchscreens in educational settings to view information relating to exhibits.
+Story Inc's system was internally called “whimbrels”.
 The whimbrels were inspired by how content is laid out in webpages, specifically interactive articles that use multimedia elements to keep viewers engaged.
 Each whimbrel was made up of a system of “slices”; a variety of repeatable templates that content (text, images, and videos) could be dropped into and styled.

 We user tested the original whimbrels Story Inc had created, to see how users would navigate the content and gauge their understanding of and engagement with the content.
 We focused on testing how they interacted with the content, and not their understanding of the text itself.

-We spoke with three Story Inc team members to find out more about how the whimbrels were created, how they use whimbrels to craft an engaging narrative, their technical limitations, and how whimbrels would potentially be used in the future.
+By talking to the Story Inc team we were able to better understand how they use interactive exhibits to craft an engaging narrative, their technical limitations, and how this product would potentially be used in the future.

 We looked at best practice examples from across the web to see how “scrollytelling” websites made full use of their format.
 We also read academic articles that explored the challenges of designing the UI of very large touchscreens, specifically in museum contexts.